AhmedAli93/LearningJournal/LJ-code301-day1.md

 # Learning Journal

-Today so far I learned what a object is and how to call the properties in it.
+Today so far I learned when starting to make a Website to start a mobile view first and grow to desktop view.
-Day2 I learned how to make a constructor for object.

-  - Object
+What I also did is starting off with starter code and being able to finish it by folowing the TODO comments.

-  - DOM
+  - SMACCS
-  - Everything in JS is an object
-  - Constructor
+  - HTML
-  - Table
+  - CSS